Model Context Protocol

 list_available_slotsList available slotsRead-only

 Return bookable slots for a community on a given local calendar date.
 Use this to answer questions like 'can I book tennis this afternoon' or 'what padel slots are free tomorrow between 18:00 and 21:00'.
-Inputs: - site_id: from `list_sites` (the community the user belongs to). - date: YYYY-MM-DD in the community's local timezone. - sport: 'tennis' or 'padel' to filter courts. - court_id: restrict to a single court. - from_time / to_time: optional local HH:MM window (24h).
+Public — callable without authentication.
+Unauthenticated calls see the community's public availability view (default 08:00-22:00 hours, 60-minute slots); signed-in residents get the exact opening hours, closures and booking rules.
+Booking itself always requires auth.
+Inputs: - site_id: from `list_sites` (signed in) or `list_public_sites`. - date: YYYY-MM-DD in the community's local timezone. - sport: 'tennis' or 'padel' to filter courts. - court_id: restrict to a single court. - from_time / to_time: optional local HH:MM window (24h).
 Slots must START within [from_time, to_time).
 Use for 'between 4 and 8pm'.
 Response: per court, `free_slots` with `start_at`/`end_at` in ISO-8601 UTC plus `start_local`/`end_local` HH:MM in the site's timezone.
 Slots in the past or violating min-notice are omitted.
 Also returns each court's existing reservations for that day for context.

 Input